ThatRandomSkid/Subs/README.md

 To use:
 1. Download and navigate to file location
-2. Replace the API key placeholder with your own Google Cloud YouTube Data API v3 API key
+2. Replace the API key placeholder with your own Google Cloud YouTube Data API v3 key
 3. Run in CLI:
    ./sh "target_username"